 Do Not Track: Mozilla does not track users across third party websites to provide targeted advertising.
 If you have configured your browser to send a “Do Not Track” signal when accessing our websites, Mozilla will not utilize any of the tools described in the Metrics section.

 Email: Our marketing communications are optional to receive and you can unsubscribe from the footer of the email or by updating your Mozilla email preferences.
-You can disable the functionality of clear GIFs by viewing emails from us in “text only” format.

 Analytics & Optimization: Follow the instructions below to prevent data collection about your visits to Mozilla websites:

-- Yahoo: visit the Ad Interest Manager to opt-out.
+- Yahoo: Visit the Ad Interest Manager to opt-out.